uva-bi-sdad/sdc.broadband/README.md

 # Data Commons: Broadband
-Broadband-related data and measures for the Social Impact Data Commons
+Broadband-related data and measures for the Social Impact Data Commons.

 # Structure